Avoid These Common Mistakes During Your Divorce

 Ending Financial Support

 If you were the higher-earning spouse in the marriage and paid for your partner’s car insurance or other expenses, you may feel tempted to stop this support as soon as the divorce process begins.
 Doing so will cause you to look very bad in front of the judge, and the court may order you to pay more to your spouse in alimony afterwards.
+In some counties, this behavior is also strictly prohibited and could cause you to be sanctioned by the Court.
 Continue providing your spouse with financial support until you have a legally binding court order that says you can stop.

 Not Working with a Florida Family Lawyer